 In its July 18, 2014 Final Award, the Tribunal held that the Russian Federation’s actions amounted to an “unlawful expropriation,” that the Russian Federation had breached its obligations under Article 13(1) of the ECT, and that our clients were entitled to “reparation for the injury they suffered as a result of those of [Russian Federation’s] measures that the Tribunal has found to be internationally wrongful.”

 The Tribunal also held that our clients will be entitled to post-award interest if the Russian Federation fails to pay the amounts due by January 15, 2015.

 Yukos’ majority shareholders were represented in the arbitration proceedings by partners Emmanuel Gaillard, Head of Shearman & Sterling’s International Arbitration Group, and Yas Banifatemi, International Arbitration partner in charge of the Firm’s Public International Law practice, as well as Counsel Jennifer Younan (Paris-International Arbitration).
-A team comprising a total of over 20 international arbitration lawyers worked on the matter over the years, including partners Coralie Darrigade (Paris-International Arbitration) and Mark McNeill (London-International Arbitration) and associates Ilija Mitrev Penusliski, Lara Kroop, Elise Edson, Ketevan Betaneli, Dimitrios Katsikis and Benjamin Siino (Paris-International Arbitration), Ximena Herrera-Bernal (London-International Arbitration), and Emmanuel Jacomy (Singapore-International Arbitration).
+A team comprising a total of over 20 international arbitration lawyers worked on the matter over the years, including partner Coralie Darrigade (Paris-International Arbitration) and associates Ilija Mitrev Penusliski, Lara Kroop, Elise Edson, Ketevan Betaneli, Dimitrios Katsikis and Benjamin Siino (Paris-International Arbitration), Ximena Herrera-Bernal (London-International Arbitration), and Emmanuel Jacomy (Singapore-International Arbitration).